 Generally, there are two main types of student accommodation landlords can invest into: houses in multiple occupation (HMOs) or purpose-built accommodation[1].

-Large properties are used for HMOs, where they’re tweaked to turn former reception or office rooms into bedrooms.
+Large properties are typically used for HMOs, where they may be tweaked to turn former reception or office rooms into bedrooms.
 In HMOs, students share bathroom and kitchen facilities.
-These are considered the “traditional” house share for those in higher education.
+This is considered the “traditional” house share for those in higher education.

 Purpose-built student accommodation (PBSA) can include properties with en-suite rooms, self-contained “pods”, or individual flats.
 They’re often found in city-centres and may have certain amenities while being close to the university in question.

 In terms of the best places, when looking at where to invest in student housing, there are several options open to investors.
-Derby, according to analysis from Molo[2], currently has a combination of ‘good’ yields available, a large student population, and a lack of available supply.
+Liverpool is home to multiple universities and offers yields as high as 9–12% in the right areas, where demand can be driven by students[2].

-In terms of popularity with the students themselves, Birmingham Newman University takes the top spot for student satisfaction[3].
+In terms of popularity with the students themselves, the University of St Andrews takes the top spot for student satisfaction according to the Complete University Guide’s league tables[3].
 Meanwhile, University College London is the largest university in the UK by enrolment[4] (behind The Open University).
 Evidently, there are multiple routes for targeting the student housing market.

 While there are plenty of options available, this doesn’t answer the question of is investing in student accommodation a good idea.
 For this, we need to look at demand.